Spinal Injury Attorneys Serving San Antonio

 You can count on us to fight for compensation for you

 Spinal cord injuries are among the most serious catastrophic injury cases we deal with at our San Antonio law firm.
 In an instant, you or a loved one can lose the ability to walk or perform other routine physical activities.

 Knowing what to do next can be confusing.
 This is especially true if the injury occurred due to an accident caused by someone else’s reckless or negligent behavior.
 That’s why it’s critical that you talk to an attorney as soon as possible to learn more about your legal rights.

-Our experienced lawyers at Tracey Fox King & Walters can help you every step of the way.
+Our experienced lawyers at Tracey Fox & Walters can help you every step of the way.
 We understand how the legal system works in Harris County and throughout Texas.
 That’s why we consistently obtain sizable settlements and verdicts for injury victims and their families.
 Case results truly matter here.

 Types of spine injuries

 Spinal cord injuries can cover a wide range.
 In general, there are two main types of spine injuries: